Asphalt Shingles Cost: A Complete Homeowner’s Guide to Budgeting Your Roof

 1. Architectural (Dimensional) Shingles

-In order to produce a layered, three-dimensional appearance, architectural shingles are thicker.
+To produce a layered, three-dimensional appearance, architectural shingles are thicker.
 They offer superior wind resistance and usually last 25 to 30 years.

 1. Premium and Designer Shingles